Don’t know what to write? 6 ways to beat writer’s block

 Now just start writing words.
 You could make a mind map, write lists, draw pictures.
 Anything.
 After a while you’ll start getting a feel for the shape of things you want to write.
 Trust me.

 Pretend.
 Sometimes, one of the best ways to banish writer’s block is to pretend you are writing a letter or explaining something to someone who doesn’t understand what you do.
-Perhaps an old boy you met in a café.
+Perhaps the old boy you met in a café.
 Or your maiden great aunt (if you don’t have one, imagine for a moment that you do).
 By writing as if you are explaining things (which in effect, you are), you will naturally write more clearly and simply.
 Which is exactly what you should be aiming for.
 It also means you pre-empt the questions your audience would naturally ask.
 Bingo!

 Forget the beginning.
 We get so hung up on the way we start things.
 So, begin with the part you find easiest to write and then just shape everything around it.
 Or even better, get someone like me to help you whip it into shape for you.